You may wish to see an introductory page to this section first.

 Sultan Abdulhamit II reigned in 1876-1909.
 He established strong political and economic ties with Germany.
 In 1889 and 1898 Kaiser Wilhelm II visited Constantinople.
 In order to celebrate his second visit he donated a small fountain to the Sultan.
 It was made in Germany and then assembled in the northern part of the Hippodrome in 1900.

 During the last quarter of the XIXth century the Ottoman Empire had to concede independence to Serbia, Romania, Montenegro and Bulgaria and to cede Thessaly and Crete to Greece.

-The nominal sovereignty over Cyprus and Egypt was lost.
+The nominal sovereignty over Cyprus, Tunisia and Egypt was lost.
 The eastern Anatolian province of Kars was annexed to the Russian Empire.

 The Great Bazaar was founded by Sultan Mehmet II Fatih in 1461, but the current series of buildings which house it are the result of a series of additions and modifications which span the whole Ottoman period of the city.

 Kapali Carsi: (left) entrance opposite Nuruosmaniye Camii; (right) entrance to the section of the market where old books and prints are on sale